3. How to choose the perfect name for your business

 Your business name is therefore essential because it’s:

 - The point of contact.
-The first thing that any potential buyer is going to notice is your business name, as a result it is almost more important than your sales pitch or even your end product.
+The first thing that any potential buyer is going to notice is your business name, whether you operate a high-street store or website based business, as a result it is almost more important than your sales pitch or even your end product.

 - The initial appeal.
 You might have the best idea in the world but if people are looking elsewhere because your competition ‘looks’ more attractive then no-one will ever know.
 The key is making the initial appeal better with the best name.